Frequently Asked Questions

 Maybe.
 If you’re somehow aware of a public safety frequency in the area I could be monitoring but currently am not, please let me know.
 If you want to listen to the employees at Walmart, random walkie-talkies, or crop duster pilots, I’m not going to be able to help you.

-Q: Why didn’t I hear anything when I listened to the live player?
+Q: Why didn’t I hear anything when I listened to the live player(s)?

 Assuming you clicked the play button, you probably just didn’t let it run for long enough.
 Depending on the time of day, it’s not unusual to go for several minutes with absolutely no radio traffic whatsoever.